-

 1. Hybrid financial instruments

-Section 4k applies to hybrid financial instruments if the corresponding income is subject to no or low taxation abroad.
-The decisive thing here is that the no or low taxation has to be caused by a mismatch in classification or allocation.
+Section 4k EStG applies to hybrid financial instruments if the corresponding income is subject to no or low taxation abroad due to a mismatch in classification or allocation of such income.

-If, owing to such a mismatch, income abroad is taxed at a lower rate than it would be if it were classified or allocated under German tax law, the final BMF circular limits the deduction of operational expenses proportionately.
-To calculate the proportionate ban on deduction, the relationship between the actual taxation of the income abroad and hypothetical taxation on classification or allocation under German tax law is applied.
-The final BMF circular illustrates how this is calculated with an example.
+If, due to such a mismatch, income abroad is taxed at a lower rate than it would be if it were classified or allocated under German tax law, the Final Circular proportionately limits the deduction of expenses.
+To determine the proportionate restriction on deduction, the relationship between the actual taxation of the income abroad and hypothetical taxation on classification or allocation under German tax law is applied.
+The Final Circular illustrates how this is calculated with an example.

-However, simplified calculation methods are missing for cases on a progressive tax scale.
-There is also no restriction to the amount of foreign tax actually saved by applying different tax rates.
+However, the circular does not include simplified calculation methods for cases involving a progressive tax scale.
+Additionally, there is no limitation to the amount of foreign tax actually saved as a result of applying differing tax rates.

-A further question about Section 4k that had been open until now was whether income only included under controlled foreign corporation rules and not subject to “regular” income tax should still count as taxed abroad.
-The final BMF circular has now cleared this up – the inclusion of income under controlled foreign corporation rules in the context of hybrid financial instruments is equated to actual taxation.
-This rule should also apply to the other situations covered by Section 4k.
+Section 4k EStG includes certain exemptions that allow expenses to remain deductible if specific income is (actually) taxed abroad.
+In this context, it was disputed whether income only included under controlled foreign corporation rules (hereafter referred to as the “CFC-Rules”), rather than being subject to “regular” income tax, should still be considered as taxed abroad.
+The Final Circular has now clarified this: income included under CFC-Rules in the context of hybrid financial instruments is treated as equivalent to actual taxation.
+This principle should generally apply to other exemptions governed by Section 4k EStG.

-But the BMF has also made an exception to this principle – it is not counted as actual taxation if the income is only included in a “blending” regime.
-These kinds of regimes add together the income, losses and taxes of several or all the controlling companies, which allows them to be offset across borders and legal entities.
-We consider that this may particularly affect global intangible low-taxed income (GILTI) in the context of the US corporate foreign corporation rules.
-But there has not been a clear statement whether global minimum taxation is to be classified as actual taxation.
+However, the BMF has also made an exception to this principle:–income is not considered as actually taxed if it is included only under a “blending” regime.
+These kinds of regimes consolidate income, losses and taxes of several or all the controlled companies, which allows them to be offset across borders and legal entities.
+In our view, this should particularly affect the treatment of Global Intangible Low-Taxed Income (GILTI) in the context of the US CFC-Rules.
+Nonetheless, there has been no definitive statement on whether global minimum taxation is to be classified as actual taxation.

-3. Easing of excess taxation on intercompany service relationships
+3. (No) excess taxation of intercompany service relationships

 Source: Grant Thornton Germany

-The final BMF circular appears to address these issues and, in order to avoid this tax burden, stipulates that such income is to be taken into account “as a rule” “for reasons of equity”, which means Section 4k will not apply in these cases.
+The Final Circular appears to address these issues and, to avoid this excessive tax burden, stipulates that such intercompany income is to be considered “as a rule” for “reasons of equity” under the Dual-Income-Inclusion Rule.
+This effectively means that Section 4k EStG will not apply in these cases.

-This clarification is to be welcomed.
-But it still remains unclear under what conditions deviations can be made from the application “as a rule” of this equity rule.
-The taxpayer also continues to remain obliged to submit evidence and supporting documentation in order to have Section 4k excluded.
+This clarification is a welcome development.
+However, it remains unclear under what conditions deviations from the “as a rule” application of this equity principle might occur.
+Additionally, taxpayers are still required to submit evidence and supporting documentation to substantiate the exclusion of Section 4k EStG.

-4. (No) double exploitation of losses as part of foreign controlled foreign corporation rules
+4. (No) double deduction of losses as part of CFC-Rules

 Source: Grant Thornton Germany